reuters-graphics/prison-heat-records/README.md

 To expedite processing this large volume of data, Reuters used [Gemini 2.5 Pro](https://deepmind.google/models/gemini/pro/), Google’s most advanced AI thinking model, to read and extract the temperature log information, outputting the results in JSON format.

 Each page of the PDF was uploaded to Gemini 2.5 Pro along with a set of detailed instructions for data extraction.
 The AI-extracted data was then manually cleaned and merged into a single dataset.
 We further filtered this dataset to include internally recorded temperatures from June through August 2024.
-To find out more about how Reuters validated the accuracy of the AI-extracted data, please check out the [methodology]INSERT LINK!!!!!!!!
+To find out more about how Reuters validated the accuracy of the AI-extracted data, please check out the [methodology](https://www.reuters.com/world/us/how-reuters-collected-analyzed-prison-temperature-data-2025-07-30/).

 ## Folder structure